SimoneAstarita/queer_NLP_bib/README.md

 ## Toxicity and Hate Speech

-Zueva, Nadezhda, Madina Kabirova, and Pavel Kalaidin. <a href=""><u>Reducing Unintended Identity Bias in Russian Hate Speech Detection.</u></a> Proceedings of the Fourth Workshop on Online Abuse and Harms.
-2020.
+Zueva, Nadezhda, Madina Kabirova, and Pavel Kalaidin.
+2020. <a href="https://aclanthology.org/2020.alw-1.8/"><u>Reducing Unintended Identity Bias in Russian Hate Speech Detection.</u></a> In _Proceedings of the Fourth Workshop on Online Abuse and Harms_, pages 65–69, Online.
+Association for Computational Linguistics.

-Díaz, Mark, et al. "Accounting for offensive speech as a practice of resistance."
-Proceedings of the sixth workshop on online abuse and harms (woah).
-2022.
+Mark Diaz, Razvan Amironesei, Laura Weidinger, and Iason Gabriel.
+2022. <a href="https://aclanthology.org/2022.woah-1.18/"><u>Accounting for offensive speech as a practice of resistance.</u></a> In _Proceedings of the Sixth Workshop on Online Abuse and Harms (WOAH)_, pages 192–202, Seattle, Washington (Hybrid).
+Association for Computational Linguistics.

-Elsafoury, Fatma, et al. "SOS: Systematic Offensive Stereotyping Bias in Word Embeddings."
-Proceedings of the 29th International Conference on Computational Linguistics.
-2022.
+Fatma Elsafoury, Steve R. Wilson, Stamos Katsigiannis, and Naeem Ramzan.
+2022. <a href="https://aclanthology.org/2022.coling-1.108/"><u>SOS: Systematic Offensive Stereotyping Bias in Word Embeddings.</u></a> In _Proceedings of the 29th International Conference on Computational Linguistics_, pages 1263–1274, Gyeongju, Republic of Korea.
+International Committee on Computational Linguistics.

-Elsafoury, Fatma, Steven R. Wilson, and Naeem Ramzan.
-"A comparative study on word embeddings and social NLP tasks."
-Proceedings of the Tenth International Workshop on Natural Language Processing for Social Media.
-2022.
+Fatma Elsafoury, Steven R. Wilson, and Naeem Ramzan.
+2022. <a href="https://aclanthology.org/2022.socialnlp-1.5/"><u>A Comparative Study on Word Embeddings and Social NLP Tasks.</u></a> In _Proceedings of the Tenth International Workshop on Natural Language Processing for Social Media_, pages 55–64, Seattle, Washington, United States.
+Association for Computational Linguistics.

 Sahoo, Nihar, Himanshu Gupta, and Pushpak Bhattacharyya.
 "Detecting Unintended Social Bias in Toxic Language Datasets."
 Proceedings of the 26th Conference on Computational Natural Language Learning (CoNLL).
 2022.